phook/BNFT/README.md

 ------------
 Try out BNFT [here](http://phook.dk/BNFT/BNFT testbed.html)

 For now availabe examples are Brainfuck and Turtle.
-An example in the works is the BNFT compiler which will take a BNFT spec and create a dedicated compiler for your language (and it will be able to compile itself :-)

 How to call
 -----------